vinaygopinath/androidtutorial/app/views/concept_lessons/_android_layout.html.md

-# Layouts in Android
+# Android Layout

-Android Layout is a View element container in Android.
+Android Layout is the most interesting View element container in Android.
+To design UI for an App, you need to know about Android Layout.
 It is also known as **Viewgroup**.
 All view elements like textbox, label, buttons etc need to be contained inside the layout.

-The Layout is in-turn contained in a layout file location inside **res/layout** directory of the Android app.
-An Android Activity uses the Layout & shows output on the screen.
+This Layout is in-turn contained in a layout file location inside **res/layout** directory of the Android app.
+An Android Activity uses the Android Layout & shows output on the screen.

-The three most important kind of Layout elements are
+The three most important kind of Android Layout elements are

 * LinearLayout
 * RelativeLayout
 * GridLayout

-## LinearLayout
+## Android Linear Layout

 It is one of the fundamental layout in Android which is available for developers to implement their UI’s.
 So, as the name itself indicates this layout is “linear” in the sense that is puts its children in a linear fashion.LinearLayout is a view group that aligns all children in a single direction, vertically or horizontally.